Detailed Explanation of Advanced Settings

 Manually specify the GPU used by the hardware encoder

-In the custom compression command line option of the advanced settings,
+In the custom encoding command line option of the advanced settings,

 Sensible comparison:

-For the selection of this function, you need to have certain video compression knowledge.
+For the selection of this function, you need to have certain video encoding knowledge.

-If you are not familiar with compression, please keep the following rules in mind:
+If you are not familiar with encoding, please keep the following rules in mind:

-• If there are problems with both H.264 and H.265 encoding, use ProRes encoding.
-This encoding output is closest to the lossless to the naked eye, and the bitrate is extremely large.
+- If there are problems with both H.264 and H.265 encoding, use ProRes encoding.
+This encoding output is closest to the lossless, and the bitrate is extremely large.
 It is an intermediate encoding format used for editing work.

 Tips